Ross1986/SQL-AdventureWorks-2017-Dataset-Exploration/README.md

 - IN and NOT IN Operators: Covers the usage of the IN and NOT IN operators to check for matches or non-matches in a subquery or a list of values.

-- EXISTS and NOT EXISTS Operators: Discusses the EXISTS and NOT EXISTS operators, used to check for the existence or non-existence of records in a subquery.
+- EXISTS and NOT EXISTS Operators: Discusses the EXISTS and NOT EXISTS operators used to check for the existence or non-existence of records in a subquery.

 - JOIN Operations: Explains different types of join operations (INNER JOIN, OUTER JOIN, CROSS JOIN) and their practical implementations in combining data from multiple tables.